JPCMarques/IFBCompanion_TwitchBot/README.md

 - `!bossVote <bossName>`

-    Votes for a boss
+    Votes for a boss.

 - `!ifbcompanion`

-    Links to this page
+    Links to this page.